Bluetooth - Enabling full support

 Playback - will list programs currently producing audio, or able to.
 You can toggle access per program and or adjust volume per program here.
 The method used is the same as mentioned above.

 Recording - will list programs currently using an input method, be it line-in or a microphone.
 You can toggle access per program and or adjust volume per program here.
 The method used is the same as mentioned above.

 Output Devices - is for main configuration of sound levels across your system.

 Input Devices - this includes microphones and other line-in devices, such as TV tuner cards with line in.
 Adjusting the levels and settings are the same method as described above.

 Configuration - this lists known profiles for your sound card.
 In most cases there is no need to select anything here unless you intend to disable your sound completely, or have a unique profile setting, such as surround sound, mono, or stereo out.

-Ubuntu Wiki Contains a list of guides for configuring specific drivers for older and odd sets of sound cards.
+Ubuntu Wiki - Sound Contains a list of guides for configuring specific drivers for older and odd sets of sound cards.

 1. Plugging in a printer will prompt a dialog if detected and attempt to find a matching driver.
 (If your driver was plugged in during your initial install you may not see a prompt, you may refer to step 3 below.)